 Skip to main content

-Cisco Meraki
+Cisco Meraki Documentation

 MDM Commands in Systems Manager

-Systems Manager has built-in live tools that allow for device-level troubleshooting as well as live management of devices from the Cisco Meraki Dashboard.
-These can be found by selecting a client from Systems manager > Monitor > Devices and selecting the desired device.
+Systems Manager has built-in commands that allow for device-level troubleshooting as well as live management of devices from the Cisco Meraki Dashboard.
+These can be found by selecting a client from Systems Manager > Monitor > Devices and selecting the desired device.
 Certain commands can be issued in bulk from the client's list as well by selecting multiple clients and the 'Command' button or sent via the API.
 Devices need to be online in order to receive the commands, but in some cases, commands can be enqueued and processed the next time an offline device connects.

-Desktop Live Tools
+Agent Live Tools

-• Process List: The Process List tool provides an active list of all running process on the device at the time of execution.
+• Process List: The Process List tool provides an active list of all running process on the device at the time of execution

 • Command Line: The Command Line tool allows administrators to run shell commands on Windows and Mac devices.